 Your Baby at 18 Weeks Pregnant

 One of a kind.
-This week, your little one is developing one of the characteristics that will make him unique: fingerprints.
+This week, your little one is developing a unique characteristic: fingerprints.
 Pads of fat accumulating on the fingertips and toes will turn into distinguishing swirling lines.

 Prepping the plumbing.
 The developing digestive system has been going through its paces for several weeks already.
 The fetus swallows amniotic fluid, which makes its way through the stomach and intestines.
 That fluid now combines with dead cells and secretions in the intestines to form meconium.
 Meconium is the black, tarry substance you'll see during the very first diaper change.